Prev: Next: Up: Top[Contents][Index]

 This configuration consists of three nested sections: ListenHTTP, Service, and Backend.
 Each section ends with a keyword End on a line by itself.

 The first thing that draws attention are Address and Port statements appearing in both listener and backend sections.
 In ListenHTTP they specify the IP address and port to listen on for incoming requests.
-Address ‘0.0.0.0’ stands for all available IP addresses.
+Address ‘0.0.0.0’ stands for all available IP addresses3.
 In Backend section, these keywords specify the address and port of the remote server, where incoming requests are to be forwarded.

 The Service section has no matching conditions, so it will match all requests.